 Advanced students are invited to become a Member of the Teen Ensemble after several semesters of study, demonstrating quality work and a positive, collaborative attitude.
 Invitations are sent in mid-August via email.
 Being a member of the ensemble and participating in these advanced workshops requires an exceptional commitment to our guidelines, a positive, collaborative attitude, and a dedication to attending the 90-minute weekly sessions.

 Those who are interested and have not had several semesters of study in our Theatre School may audition and interview, once a year, in September.
+Auditions will be held on September 15 at 6pm.

 This challenging workshop sharpens Ensemble Members’ improvisation foundation while furthering the concept of “playing” the wants and needs of characters is applied through the creation of scenes.
 The continued emphasis on concentration, discipline and self-esteem is enhanced through collective and constructive assessment.